aetperf/aetperf.github.io/_posts/2024-01-11-Create-a-routable-pedestrian-network-with-elevation.md

 )
 ```

-To compute the slope angle, we are going to use the curvilinear length instead of the Euclidean distance between endpoints, considering the curvy nature of the linestrings.:
+In order to compute the slope angle, we are going to use the curvilinear length instead of the Euclidean distance between endpoints, considering the curvy nature of the linestrings.:

 ```python
 linestring = edges.iloc[0].geometry